What are the major funding options for small businesses?

 Kayleigh’s advice on debt financing for small businesses

-Often, small businesses lack significant security, so debt funders will ask the owners for a personal guarantee (PG).
-This means the company borrows the money using the owner’s personal assets as security.
+Small businesses often lack significant security, so debt funders may require the owners to provide a personal guarantee (PG).
+This means the company borrows money using the owner’s personal assets as security.

-Usually, the most significant asset is a house, and, therefore, serious consideration needs to be given before offering a PG.
-If the company fails, there is a good chance you will have to sell your home to repay the amount borrowed.
+Usually, the most significant asset is a house, so you must carefully consider offering a PG.
+If the company fails, you may need to sell your home to repay the borrowed amount.

-At the time of writing, the UK Government are offering debt funders a guarantee on behalf of small businesses, meaning if the business fails, the Government will repay the lender.
+As of now, the UK Government provides debt funders with a guarantee for small businesses, meaning the Government will repay the lender if the business fails.

-Whatever route you choose to go down, you must take significant consideration to understand what type of funding will work for you now and into the future.
+Whatever route you choose, take significant consideration to understand which type of funding will work for your business now and in the future

-Please be aware that this guide is not intended to represent specific advice to your company, and we encourage you to seek professional advice when deciding how to raise finance.
+Please note, this guide is not specific advice for your company.
+We encourage you to seek professional advice when deciding how to raise finance.